Students interested in Engineering Technology will find information here.

 Engineers should have an analytical mind, creativity, capacity for detail, ability to work as part of a team, and possess good oral and written skills.
 High school students should study physics, chemistry, and as much math as possible.
 Knowledge of word processing, spreadsheets, and computer programming is helpful.

-Students completing the suggested curriculum for either the two- or three-year option would meet all requirements for an Associate in Science degree.
+Students completing the suggested curriculum would meet all requirements for an Associate in Science degree.

 The General Education Requirements Transfer Agreement (GERTA) was established by the State Board of Higher Education to ease student transfers within the North Dakota University System.
-Students planning to transfer into engineering programs at the University of North Dakota or North Dakota State University will likely meet junior standing status provided they graduate with an Associate in Science.
-However, programs within these institutions may have other requirements beyond GERTA (such as accreditation requirements).
-Students should review individual program requisites and consult with BSC engineering advisors before registering for classes.
+Students planning to transfer into engineering programs at the University of North Dakota or North Dakota State University will likely meet junior standing status provided they graduate BSC, complete the engineering degree plan requirements, and receive their Associate in Science.
+Students should consult the academic catalog of their destination college and work with their academic advisor to plan for this transition.

 Career possibilities include engineer (several fields), professional engineer, research and design engineer.